ajavamind/rca-studio2/README.md

 Game ROM cartridges and home-made games included here are from Paul Robson's site and the Emma 02 game console emulation site:

 http://www.emma02.hobby-site.com/studio.html

-I was able to add color emulation because I recently found an archived Programming Manual for Studio III, written in September 1977, detailing the color and sound functions.
-I made some contributions to that document.

 ## Console Design
 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.